Adah Sharma

-Adah Sharma (born on 11 May 1992) (/hi/), is an Indian actress who appears predominantly in Hindi and Telugu films.
+Adah Sharma (born 11 May 1992) (/hi/), is an Indian actress who appears predominantly in Hindi and Telugu films.
+She is best known for being the main lead of The Kerala Story, which made ₹375 crore at the box office making it India's highest-grossing female-led film of all time.

 Sharma, after finishing her schooling, made her acting debut with a leading role in the 2008 Hindi horror film, 1920, a box office success.
 Her portrayal of a possessed woman in the film was critically praised and earned her a Filmfare Award for Best Female Debut nomination.
 After the release of her romantic comedy film, Hasee Toh Phasee (2014), she ventured into the South Indian film industry, playing the leading lady in the Telugu film, Heart Attack (2014).
 Her other major Telugu films include, S/O Satyamurthy (2015) and Kshanam (2016).
 She also starred as the lead actress in the film The Kerala Story (2023).

 Early life

 Sharma (Note: In a Times of India interview she stated that her original name was Adah Sarma, the surname being changed to Sharma keeping inline with the standard spelling in Mumbai.
 Though in a 2023 interview with Hauterrfly she stated her original name to be Chamundeswari Iyer, the change to Adah Sharma being due to the perceived difficult pronunciation of the name.) was born in Mumbai.
 Her father S. L. Sharma (d.
 2014), a Tamil Brahmin, hailed from Madurai, Tamil Nadu and was a captain in the Indian Merchant Navy.
 Her mother Sheila Sharma, a Malayali and native of Nattupura, Palakkad, Kerala, is an Indian classical dancer and mallakhamba yoga practitioner.

 Sharma studied at Auxilium Convent High School in Bandra.
 When she was in tenth grade, she had decided that she wanted to become an actress.
 She wanted to drop out of school but her parents insisted that she should complete her schooling at least.
 After completing her twelfth grade, she stopped studying.

 Sharma is a gymnast.
 She has been dancing since the age of three, and has completed her graduation in Kathak from the Natraj Gopi Krishna Kathak Dance Academy in Mumbai.
 She had learnt salsa for four months in the US, besides jazz and ballet, and has claimed to be "very good" at belly dancing.
 She is also a practitioner of Silambam, an Indian weapon-based martial art.

 Sharma has lived in her Pali Hill house all her life, as she preferred to live close to nature surrounded by trees.
 In June 2024, she moved to a sea-facing building Mont Blanc in Mumbai which had previously been occupied by Sushant Singh Rajput.

 Apart from her mother tongue Tamil, Sharma can speak in English, Marathi, and Hindi, as she was born and brought up in Mumbai.